In this article

 Examples of indirect procurement

-Indirect procurement encompasses a wide variety of operating expenses and services that provide behind-the-scenes business support.
-Some examples include:
+Indirect procurement covers your business operating expenses and services that provide behind-the-scenes support.
+It includes any goods and services not directly used in making a product.
+Some examples are:

 Facilities management and utilities: